CAM2015/final_project/README.md

 Smart School Search

 To run the application in the browser:
-- on command-line navigate to the root of the application: /sss
+On the command-line, navigate to the root of the application: '/sss'
-- run: npm install
+- run: 'npm install'
-- run: ng serve
+- run: 'ng serve'

 To simulate a mobile viewport: right click -> Inspect ->
 Click: Toggle Device Toolbar

 References: